DATES & COST

 - 4 nights at a boutique hotel in the center of Amsterdam; 4 nights at a historic luxury hotel in the center of Bruges

-- Private guided tours of Amsterdam, Keukenhof Gardens, Haarlem, Edam, and Kinderdijk in the Netherlands
+- Private guided tours of Amsterdam, Keukenhof Gardens, Haarlem, Edam, and Kinderdijk in Holland

-- Museum docent led, private tours of the Rijksmuseum, the Frans Hals Museum and the Royal Dutch Delftware Manufactory in Delft
+- Museum docent led, private tours of the Rijksmuseum and the Royal Dutch Delftware Manufactory in Delft

-- Private tours of Brussels, Bruges and Ghent in Belgium
+- Private guided tours of Brussels, Bruges and Ghent in Belgium

-- Private dinner cruise on the canals of Amsterdam, canal cruises in Bruges and in Ghent
+- Private dinner cruise on the canals of Amsterdam, a canal cruise in Bruges

-- Admission to the flower auction in Aalsmeer, Keukenhof's Gardens, Anne Frank's House, Delft Porcelain Museum, Van Gogh Museum, Frans Hals Museum, and Rijksmuseum in the Netherlands
+- Admission to the flower auction in Aalsmeer, Keukenhof's Gardens, Anne Frank's House, Delft Porcelain Museum, Van Gogh Museum, and Rijksmuseum in Holland

 - Private Chocolate Making Class in Brussels

 - Private chauffeured airport transfers on arrival and a group airport transfer on departure

-- Private bus transportation in the Netherlands and in Belgium
+- Private bus transportation in Holland and in Belgium

 - Excellent local guides and a professional Tour Director